 Vol 2, Issue 3, 2024

-VIEWS - 105 (Abstract)
+VIEWS - 2475 (Abstract)

 Abstract

 Carrying capacity assessment of nature-based tourist destinations is important for keeping the consumption of natural resources and anthropogenic pollution levels within environmentally safe and sustainable limits.
 With the mostly rural character of such destinations, the local community's well-being also needs to be prioritized.
 Exposure to natural hazards and climate crises have further exacerbated concerns about the long-term sustainability of these locations.
-The interrelationship between tourism intensity and its impacts clearly reflects in Butler’s Tourism Area Life Cycle model of 1980.
-The ‘elements of capacity’ and their ‘critical range’ mark a significant threshold in the model that leads us to the concept of Carrying Capacity.
+The interrelationship between tourism intensity and its impacts clearly reflects Butler’s Tourism Area Life Cycle model of 1980.
+The ‘elements of capacity’ and their ‘critical range’ mark a significant threshold in the model that leads us to the concept of carrying capacity.
 The capacity may be physical, spatial, ecological, environmental, social, economic, management, and governance, among others.
-This is also linked with the quality of touristic experience and satisfaction.
+This is also linked with the quality of the touristic experience and satisfaction.
 In this context, aiming to understand the optimum level of tourist traffic flow in Bakkhali, one of the popular beach destinations of the deltaic island system of the Indian Sundarbans, this study assesses its visitor carrying capacity at three levels—physical, real, and effective.
 It also briefly introduces the idea of ‘operative’ carrying capacity at the fourth level.
-The study is based on tourist data till 2019 and adopts the well-established methodological framework of carrying capacity assessment applied widely in several settings.
+The study is based on tourist data until 2019 and adopts the well-established methodological framework of carrying capacity assessment applied widely in several settings.
 The result suggests that tourism operations at Bakkhali may optimally handle 2040 visitors per day, which may be stretched to a maximum of 2267 visitors per day.
-This may be used as baseline information for sustainable coastal tourism policy framing in long term while planning for tourism management and infrastructure development in the Sundarban region in immediate terms.
+This may be used as baseline information for sustainable coastal tourism policy framing in the long term while planning for tourism management and infrastructure development in the Sundarban region in immediate terms.

 Keywords